bedops/bedops/docs/content/reference/statistics/bedmap.rst

   chr21   33031400        33031800        ref-2|chr21     33031525        33031545        map-19  13
   chr21   33031900        33032000        ref-3|chr21     33031985        33032005        map-42  138

-.. note:: Where there are ties in score values, there is no guarantee about which tied element will be chosen.
-In this case, the ``--echo-map`` operator can be used to manually examine the full list of elements and apply different logic.
+.. note:: Where there are ties in score values, using ``--max-element`` or ``--min-element`` now selects the lexicographically smallest element amongst the set of tied elements.
+This generally means that the first element in the lexicographic ordering of the ID fields (fourth column) will determine the selection.

+   A random selection process was used for ``--max-element`` and ``--min-element`` in versions 2.4.20 and previous.
+If you wish to randomly sample a maximum- or minimum-scoring element from amongst tied elements (say, to reproduce the procedure of prior analyses), you may use the ``--max-element-rand`` or ``--min-element-rand`` options, respectively.

 We can also perform multiple score operations, which are summarized on one line, *e.g.*, to show the mean, standard deviation, and minimum and maximum signal over each ``Reference`` element, we simply add the requisite options in series: